bencehamrak/bencehamrak.github.io/README.md

 - From Presidential Palace to Potholes: Does Female Leadership Spur Women’s Local Political Engagement? (with Daniel Kovarek) <em>Under review</em>

 - Evaluating Democracy: Lay Perceptions vs. Experts Assessments in Hungary (with Alexander Bor)

-- How Identity Fragmentation Complicates Voter-Party Congruence (with Jozef Michal Mintal, Felix Butzlaff, Robert Vancel, Kamila Borsekova) <em>Revise & resubmit</em>

 ### Partisan identity:

-- More Than a Game?
-A Multi-Event Regression Discontinuity Analysis on the Effect of Football on Out-Party Animosity
+- Football and Out-Party Animosity: Testing the Common In-Group Theory Using Everyday Real Events

-- In-party favoritism or out-party threat?
-Testing the mechanisms behind citizens' differential support for democratic norm violation in opposition and government (with Kata Moravecz, Mariyana Angelova, Levente Littvay, Jennifer McCoy, and Gabor Simonovits)
+- Partisan Favoritism or Democratic Vigilance?
+Testing the Mechanisms Behind Citizens' Differential Support for Democratic Norm Violation in Opposition and Government (with Kata Moravecz, Mariyana Angelova, Levente Littvay, Jennifer McCoy, and Gabor Simonovits)

 <!--